SableVII/co10_Escape_SableVII/readme.md

 ## Credits

+- Original Co10-Escape missions by CaptainPStar and ScruffyAT.
 - Original Mission (Arma2) by Engima of Östgöta Ops.
 - Mission ported to Arma3 by Vormulac and HyperZ.
 - Continued development, rewrite of codebase and new features by Captain P. Star and Scruffy.